2023 Central American and Caribbean Games: Emblem

-The official emblem and motto for the 2023 Central American and Caribbean Games was unveiled on 23 January 2023 at the former Casa Presidencial in San Jacinto, it takes the form of a circle in an colored star pattern.
+The official emblem and motto for the 2023 Central American and Caribbean Games was unveiled on 23 January 2023 at the former Casa Presidencial in San Jacinto, it takes the form of a circle in a colored star pattern.
 The design was meant to "express the constant movement, evolution and transformation process that El Salvador is experiencing".
 The stars "represent guided humanity since its origins and have become a symbol that represents harmony, prosperity and glory".
 The official slogan Es momento de trascender was also unveiled on 23 January 2023.
 The slogan will be solely used in Spanish.